Sean-G-Han/tp/docs/UserGuide.md

 **Format**: `clear`

+> ❗ **Warning:** This action is irreversible!
+To retain past data, please [save a backup](#managing-your-data-in-wealthvault) of the data file.

 ### Exiting the program : `exit`

 Exits the program.

 **Format**: `exit`

+___
+## Managing your data in WealthVault

 ### Saving the data

 WealthVault data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
+WealthVault data are saved automatically as a JSON file `[JAR file location]/data/wealthvault.json`.

+### Saving a backup data file

+WealthVault does not back up data automatically.
+To back up your data, copy the JSON file (as mentioned above) into another location on your computer or to another device.

 ### Editing the data file

-WealthVault data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+WealthVault data are saved automatically as a JSON file `[JAR file location]/data/wealthvault.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>